 - Vision: Cisco sees social software as part of a broader UC user experience and platform that integrates seamlessly with mobile devices, real-time communications, and the capture and sharing of rich media, including high-definition video.

-- Platform flexibility: WebEx Social can be deployed on a large scale, from the cloud, on-premises and through virtualized hardware.
-It combines a broad set of capabilities, including rich profiles, social graphs, activity streams, communities, social metadata and a "unified post mechanism" (for conversations, blogs and wikis), all on top of a common policy and permissions model, a common content store, and a "pluggable" framework that integrates with content management, instant messaging, voice, conferencing and video services from Cisco or other vendors.
+- Platform flexibility: WebEx Social can be deployed on a large scale, from the cloud, from hosting providers and on-premises through virtualized hardware.
+It combines a broad set of capabilities, including rich profiles, mobility, social graphs, activity streams, communities, social metadata and a "unified post mechanism" (for conversations, blogs and wikis), all on top of a common policy and permissions model, a common content store, and a "pluggable" framework that integrates with content management, instant messaging, voice, conferencing and video services from Cisco or other vendors.

 Huddle is in the Niche Players quadrant.
-Huddle offers a software-as-a-service (SaaS) product for structured document-centric collaboration.
-It targets collaboration between organizations, as well as internal collaboration.
+Huddle offers a SaaS product for structured document-centric collaboration.
+It targets collaboration among organizations, as well as internal collaboration.